 Leave of Absence

 All graduate students must maintain continuous registration.
 If you need to be away for a term or more due to illness or a serious problem beyond your control, you must submit a Leave of Absence request form to the Architecture office a month before the term begins.
 It will be forwarded to the Faculty of Graduate Studies office for approval.
-For details, refer to the Leave of Absence regulations (5.8).
+For details, refer to the Graduate Studies calendar > FGS Regulation 5.8.

 Extended Work Term